 Zoo Pride Volunteers

-The ZSM is fortunate to have a dedicated group of volunteers who are essential to our success in fulfilling the mission.
+The Society is fortunate to have a dedicated group of volunteers who are essential to our success in fulfilling the mission.
 Zoo Pride volunteers lead tours, assist with education programs, staff our information booths at the Zoo, help with special events, and provide clerical and staff support.

 Zoological Society Education Programs

-For school classes, the ZSM's Conservation Education Department provides a) special programs in the Conservation Education building; b) Zoo to You classes brought by ZSM educators directly to schools, often with live animals; and c) self-guided Zoo tour materials that enhance teacher curriculum.
+For school classes, the Society's Conservation Education Department provides special programs in the Conservation Education building; Zoo to You classes brought by Society educators directly to schools, often with live animals; and self-guided Zoo tour materials that enhance teacher curriculum.
 Along with sharpening students' sensory and observation skills, animal programs and related materials help fulfill science standards set by the state of Wisconsin.
 Year-round classes and summer camps available to individual children and families offer hands-on learning activities focusing on the wonderful world of animals.
-Overall, these programs reached 225,931 individuals in our 2010-11 fiscal year.
-The ZSM reached thousands more people with educational messages about animals and conservation through the ZSM Web site (which averages about 37,800 visits per month) and e-mail news to members, ZSM publications, ZSM-designed signage at the Zoo, Zoological Society programs in Africa, stories in the media about ZSM projects, and social media such as YouTube and Twitter.
+Overall, these programs reach more than 300,000 individuals annually.
+The Society reached thousands more people with educational messages about animals and conservation through the Society website and email news to members, Society publications, Society-designed signage at the Zoo, Zoological Society programs in Africa, stories in the media about Society projects, and social media platforms such as Facebook, Instagram, Twitter, and Snapchat.

 Dr. Gay E. Reinartz and Zoological Society staff in the Democratic Republic of Congo explore bonobo habitat.

-The ZSM has forged relationships with other conservation groups, including the World Wildlife Fund, the Congo Basin Forest Partnership in Africa, the Lewa Conservancy (a Kenya reserve for endangered black rhinos and elephants), the Dian Fossey Gorilla Fund International, and numerous bird groups.
-The ZSM has also collaborated with regional conservation groups, the state of Wisconsin, and the Zoo to help reintroduce to Wisconsin such species as the trumpeter swan and the ornate box turtle.
+The Society has forged relationships with other conservation groups, including the World Wildlife Fund, the Congo Basin Forest Partnership in Africa, the Lewa Conservancy (a Kenya reserve for endangered black rhinos and elephants), the Dian Fossey Gorilla Fund International and numerous bird groups.
+The Society has also collaborated with regional conservation groups, the state of Wisconsin, and the Zoo to help reintroduce to Wisconsin such species as the trumpeter swan and the ornate box turtle.
 We support Zoo conservation programs, including the long-term ecological study of the Humboldt penguin, both at the Zoo and in Chile.
 Our conservation efforts in other countries include hiring and training local people, contributions to local economies, and grass-roots education campaigns to sensitize people to the importance of preserving native wildlife.